Chris Lighty of Violator Management Dies: Today in Hip-Hop

-It was one year ago today that legendary hip-hop executive, Chris Lighty, died from an apparent self-inflicted gunshot wound to the head.
+It was six years ago today that legendary hip-hop executive, Chris Lighty, died from an apparent self-inflicted gunshot wound to the head.
 Lighty was one of the most important businessmen and music executives in hip-hop history.
-He founded Violator, an artist management company, that represented hip-hop artists such as 50 Cent, Nas, LL Cool J, Busta Rhymes, Missy Elliot and Mobb Deep.
+He founded Violator, an artist management company, that represented hip-hop artists such as 50 Cent, Nas, LL Cool J, Busta Rhymes, Missy Elliott and Mobb Deep.

 XXL wishes to give our condolences to the Lighty family and wish the best to all the friends and family that were touched by Chris Lighty in life.

 Here's the Ultimate Guide to Rappers With Acronyms in Their Name